Top Theme Image

 But like all great journeys, the ocean has a way of bringing people back together.

-Years later, Keeton moved across the country to work for the State Department, and her path crossed Bond’s once again.
+Later, Keeton moved across the country to work for the State Department, and her path crossed Bond’s once again.
 Bond assisted her with transferring into the Maryland National Guard.
 Their interactions remained professional, but the current between them slowly began to shift.

 As military training, exercises, and shared spaces continued to bring them together, they began to discover something deeper.
 Beyond the uniforms, beyond the briefings, and beyond the professional world they both knew, they found a shared love for travel, culture, food, family, and meaningful experiences.

-Keeton carried with her the beauty, grace, and pride of Polynesian culture.
-Bond carried with him the warmth, flavor, and love he learned from his mother’s kitchen.
 Together, they found that their worlds were not so different after all.
-Both came from families who crossed oceans, built new lives, honored their heritage, and taught them the value of love through action.
+Both came from families who journeyed across oceans, islands, and plains.
+Both were shaped by people who sacrificed, endured hardship, honored their roots, and taught them the value of love through action.

 Their love became a journey of two people from different shores, guided by service, culture, family, faith, and the people who shaped them.
 Like the tide, life brought them together in its own time.
 What began as a professional connection slowly became friendship, understanding, and eventually love.